3 Days in Bermuda: Suggested Itineraries

 Get the low-down on Bermuda’s British heritage on a visit to the Royal Naval Dockyard on Ireland Island.
 Explore the old limestone docks, then visit the maritime museum housed in the former Keep.
 Then jump on a ferry to sail to the old Town of St. George, to wander cobbled laneways seemingly unchanged by time.
 Whitewashed Georgian buildings surround the harbor in this World Heritage-listed town, with its museums, period houses and churches.

-Day 2: Marine Creatures
+Day 2: Marine Creatures and Wildlife

 Day 3: Bermuda Beaches

 Take your pick from Bermuda's collection of lovely pink-sand, turquoise water beaches, or beach hop your way along the coast.
 Start with a snorkel among the corals at Tobacco Bay, near the town of St George’s and the cruise port.
 Choose Elbow Beach for bathing close to the city of Hamilton, or Astwood Cove for a secluded stretch of sand protected by cliffs.
 On the island's south coast, Horseshoe Bay stands out from them all with its gorgeous curve of pink sand and excellent beach facilities.